Omkar-Atugade/Om-Atugade.github.io/README.md

 Thanks to Harrison Kong for guiding me throghout this project.

-I have used some basic HTML tags and CSS to style my page which I have learned.
+I have used some basic HTML tags and CSS to create this website.

 ## My Site : ##
 [ Go to my site ](https://omkar-atugade-portal.netlify.app)